Skip to main content

 Surface familyCurrent examplesPrimary command shape

-chat and workplace platformsDiscord, Slack, LINE, DingTalk, Microsoft Teams, Mattermost, Google Chatloong <surface>-send
+chat and workplace platformsDiscord, Slack, DingTalk, Microsoft Teams, Mattermost, Google Chatloong channels send <surface>

-messaging and communication bridgesSignal, IRC, iMessage / BlueBubbles, Nostrloong <surface>-send
+messaging and communication bridgesSignal, IRC, iMessage / BlueBubbles, Nostrloong channels send <surface>

-community-facing outbound integrationsTwitch and similar outbound-only integrationsloong <surface>-send
+community-facing outbound integrationsTwitch and similar outbound-only integrationsloong channels send <surface>

 Outbound HTTP Trust Rules